-- Identify departments that require visitor access. - Limit number of visitors and areas of the building that are accessed. - Facilities reviewed areas that receive visitors and evaluated the needs for barriers or shields between staff and visitors to maintain social distance. - Visitors are required to wear face coverings before they are allowed to access the building. - Bins are available at entrances for visitors who simply need to drop off items.
+- Identify departments that require visitor access. - Limit number of visitors and areas of the building that are accessed. - Facilities has reviewed areas that receive visitors and evaluated the needs for barriers or shields between staff and visitors to maintain social distance. - Visitors are required to wear face coverings before they are allowed to access the building. - Bins will be placed at entrances for visitors who simply need to drop off items.